Prostatitis - Symptoms and causes (original) (raw)

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

-To provide you with the most relevant and helpful information, and understand which information is beneficial, we may combine your email and website usage information with other information we have about you.
-If you are a Mayo Clinic patient, this could include protected health information.
-If we combine this information with your protected health information, we will treat all of that information as protected health information and will only use or disclose that information as set forth in our notice of privacy practices.
-You may opt-out of email communications at any time by clicking on the unsubscribe link in the e-mail.
+We use the data you provide to deliver you the content you requested.
+To provide you with the most relevant and helpful information, we may combine your email and website data with other information we have about you.
+If you are a Mayo Clinic patient, we will only use your protected health information as outlined in our Notice of Privacy Practices.
+You may opt out of email communications at any time by clicking on the unsubscribe link in the email.

 Causes

-Causes vary depending on the type of prostatitis.
+Causes depend on the type of prostatitis.

 Risk factors